Thanksgiving Traffic Holiday Period

 “Now through the end of the year is the period when we see a noticeable increase in the number of impaired drivers on our roads,” Colonel Hitchens said.
 “Troopers will be keeping a sharp eye out for impaired drivers.”
 The commissioner cautioned motorists to remain alert for impaired drivers on the state’s highways.

 The Thanksgiving holiday weekend is also an Operation C.A.R.E. holiday period.
 Operation C.A.R.E., or Combined Accident Reduction Effort, is a program of the nation’s highway patrols that promotes safe driving on interstate highways during the holiday periods.
-The program, sponsored by the International Association of Chiefs of Police, is now in its 29th year with a goal of reducing traffic deaths through high visibility enforcement and education across the
+The program, sponsored by the International Association of Chiefs of Police, is now in its 29th year with a goal of reducing traffic deaths through high visibility enforcement and education across the United States and Canada.

 The highest number of traffic deaths ever recorded for the Thanksgiving holiday period was 43 in 1969 and the lowest was four in 1949.
 During the past five years, 82 people have been killed in traffic crashes during the Thanksgiving holiday period.
 There have been 16,171 traffic crashes reported that have resulted in 5,727 injuries.